Introduction to Core ML conversion tool

 Earlier this month, at the WWDC 2017, Apple introduced a ton of new features, including, frameworks and APIs.

-One, particularly, catched my attention: Core ML.
-Core ML lets you integrate trained machine learning models into your app.
+One, particularly, caught my attention, Core ML, that let you integrate trained machine learning models into your app.

 But what if we want to use or create another model?
 Well, let’s see how!